-In the opinion of Milestone Building Compliance, the Supaboard product (MgO board) is suitable for use as an internal and external surface lining material in residential dwellings subject to the limitations contained in this Technical Appraisal.
+In the opinion of Milestone Certifiers, the Supaboard product (MgO board) is suitable for use as an internal and external surface lining material in residential dwellings subject to the limitations contained in this Technical Appraisal.
+The Supaboard product is also suitable for use as an external cladding material on Class 2-9 buildings subject to the limitations contained in this Technical Appraisal.